 - Final Applicant means a current, former, or prospective employee recommended for hire, transfer or promotion and to whom a contingent offer will be made.

 - Financial History Check means the process of gathering and reviewing financial history records or information furnished by any court of civil law, credit reporting agency (credit report), or a third party vendor in the business of obtaining and providing credit reports.

 - Hiring Authority(ies) refers to the individual in a campus department or program with the authority to make hiring decisions.
 For classified positions, this would be the delegated appointing authority.
-The hiring authority for officer and exempt professional positions is comparable to an appointing authority for classified positions and is typically a department director or academic department chair/associate dean.
+The hiring authority for university staff positions is comparable to an appointing authority for classified positions and is typically a department director or academic department chair/associate dean.
 The hiring authority is accountable for the personnel actions occurring within a department, college, school, unit or institute.

 - International Applicantsare current, former, or prospective employees who are not U.S. citizens or not permanent residents, and who do not have a U.S. issued social security number or who have obtained a social security number in the last six months.

 - Motor Vehicle Check means the process of gathering and reviewing motor vehicle and/or driver's license records or information, including motor vehicle records from any state where the individual has resided.

 - Privileged Access are rights to computer or application systems that have been granted to an individual beyond that of a typical user that can bypass, modify, or disable technical or operational security controls.
 Examples may include the ability to install software; install or modify system processes; create or modify system configurations; create or modify system access controls; and/or view or control the screen of the user through remote access technologies in order to assist them.